syntaxlexx/tanstarter/README.md

 ## Acknowledgements

-- [nekochan0122/tanstack-boilerplate](https://github.com/nekochan0122/tanstack-boilerplate) - A batteries-included TanStack Start boilerplate that inspired some patterns in this template.
+- [daveyplate/better-auth-tanstack-starter](https://github.com/daveyplate/better-auth-tanstack-starter) - A batteries-included TanStack Start boilerplate that inspired some patterns in this template.
 If you're looking for a more feature-rich starter, check it out!
-- [AlexGaudon/tanstarter-better-auth](https://github.com/AlexGaudon/tanstarter-better-auth) for his own better-auth implementation.